 The Second Greedy Move: Increased Fees + Monthly Subscriptions

-On June 17, 2019, UpWork announced another changed to their pricing structure.
+On June 17, 2019, UpWork announced another change to its pricing structure.

 Once again, this change has two main parts.